yuansh3354/CaSee/README.md

 For instructions on installing anaconda on your machine (download the distribution that comes with python 3): https://www.anaconda.com/distribution/

+And you also download pytorch https://pytorch.org/

+Attention, if you in the chinese mainland, plz use `pip install` instand `conda install`

 Next, use the environment configuration file located in **configs/CaSee_env_info.yaml** to create a conda environment:

 **It will take several minutes or hours depending on the speed of the network.
 Please be patient.**